+Add Yahoo as a preferred source to see more of our stories on Google.
 Just when you thought you knew everything about one of Florida's least-favorite invasive species, a surprise emerges.
-Scientists have discovered a new type of cell that helps Burmese pythons digest ...
+Scientists ...

 Bruce Jayne poses with two mounted Burmese python specimens captured in Florida to show the impressive gape of their mouths.
 The specimen on the left has a 26-centimeter gape compared to the ...